Hotel Ponce Intercontinental: History

-The first stone of the Hotel was placed on January 6, 1958, under the project name “Hotel El Ponceño”, and the Hotel opened as a luxury hotel on 1 February 1960.
-The cost of the construction of the hotel was $3.75 million USD ($ million today).
+The first stone of the hotel was placed on January 6, 1958, under the project name “Hotel El Ponceño”, and the hotel opened as a luxury hotel on 1 February 1960.
+The cost of the construction of the hotel was US$3.75 million ($ million today).
 The Hotel operated for 15 years (from 1960 to 1975) and was of particular importance in the collective memory of the Ponce's popular society in the 1960s through the 1970s.
 The hotel was a bustling center of entertainment that stood out as a center of large musical events of those years.
 The Ponce Intercontinental is remembered for being the birthplace of great artistic, social and political events of its time.
 Celebrities, such as Chucho Avellanet, Iris Chacon, El Gran Combo de Puerto Rico, Celia Cruz, Marco Antonio Muñiz, José José, Sandro de America, Camilo Sesto, Raphael, and others, stayed or performed at the hotel.

 Closing

-The hotel's definitive closure was first announced on April 21, 1975, slated for May 30, due to the hotel's profound economical crisis as losses were accumulating over $1.7 millions ($ millions today).
+The hotel's definitive closure was first announced on April 21, 1975, slated for May 30, due to the hotel's profound economical crisis as losses were accumulating over $1.7 million ($ millions today).
 The hotel's management were disposed to accept offers to avoid the hotel's closure, requiring $1 million ($ millions today) investment.
 A group of local Ponce investors were interested in leasing the hotel to continue operating, once Inter·Continental Hotels ceases operations.

-However, the interested group didn't have the necessary economical resources to continue operating the hotel, and the hotel was finally closed on May 31, 1975 at 11 pm, a day after the anticipated date, losing over 145 jobs.
+However, the interested group didn't have the necessary economical resources to continue operating the hotel, and the hotel was finally closed on May 31, 1975, at 11 pm, a day after the anticipated date, losing over 145 jobs.
 7 guests were staying at the hotel on the last day of operations.
 After the hotel's closure, Inter·Continental Hotels continued in charge of the building's maintenance until 1980.

 The hotel's location, high costs, labor conflicts, and the lack of appropriated road access were considered factors for the hotel's economical problems that caused the closure.
 The hotel's only access road was through a narrow one-way, one-lane alley in a financially deprived neighborhood north of the city.
 The lack of touristic promotion outside San Juan Metropolitan Area and the hotel's bad administration were also blamed for the hotel's failure.